 Sustainable, high-performance building continues to be the desired model for design, construction, and operations in both the public and private sector.
-Initially, the movement was a response to the 2005 Energy Policy Act, which set the standards to mean “a building that integrates and optimizes all major high-performance building attributes, including energy efficiency, durability, life cycle performance, and occupant productivity.”
+Initially, the movement was a response to the 2005 Energy Policy Act.

 Resilience is where the promise of sustainability and the real world meet.
 Unfortunately, this promise often goes unfulfilled as current industry trends favor cheap instead of durable.
-A first-cost mentality is simple, but when the wrong materials are specified, it can expose owners and occupants to higher risks than most realize.
+A first-cost mentality is simple, but when the wrong materials are specified, it can expose owners and occupants to higher risks.

 Adhered masonry veneer assemblies are gaining a greater share of the building enclosure market because architects and building owners like their appearance, thin profile, lightweight features, and potential for cost savings.